craws/OpenAtlas/install/upgrade/upgrade.md

 #### Database
 Execute **install/upgrade/5.7.0.sql** after making backups.
-Can most likely not be done from within the application because superuser rights are needed to create the unaccent extension.
+Can most likely not be done from within the application because superuser rights are needed to create the PostgreSQL unaccent extension.

 If you are running tests be sure to also execute following in the test database: